stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 be re-issued.

-3. If there is insufficient BTC available to increase the fee, then Stackers themselves would need to create a UTXO for the peg wallet from their personal funds (e.g. their PoX payouts) to cover the fee.
+3. If there is insufficient BTC available to increase the fee, then Stackers themselves would need to create a UTXO for the sBTC wallet from their personal funds (e.g. their PoX payouts) to cover the fee.

 Regardless of which tactic is taken, the Stackers would need to also _replace_ the